 - Monoscenic — represents a single scene with no repetition of characters and only one action taking place

-- Sequential — very much like a continuous narrative with one major difference but uses frames.
+- Sequential — very much like a continuous narrative with one major difference.
+The artist makes use of frames.
 Each frame is a particular scene during a particular moment.

-- Simultaneous — has very little visually discernible organization to those who are not acquainted with its purpose concentrating on repeatable patterns and dualities
+- Simultaneous — has very little visually discernible organisation unless the viewer is acquainted with its purpose.
+There’s an emphasis on repeatable patterns.

 - Panoptic — depicts multiple scenes and actions without the repetition of characters.
 Think of the word ‘panorama’.
 ‘All-seeing’ (pan + optic)